noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /Network-Based Attacks /Network-Based Attacks.md

 We can quickly identify it using the nmap script smb-protocols.

-Command

-nmap -p445 --script smb-protocols demo.ine.local
+`nmap -p445 --script smb-protocols demo.ine.local`

 -p445: Only scan specified port.

 --script smb-protocols: Script Scan

-Content Image

 We can notice that all three versions are accessible.